Amir1985k-h/openbridge-offline-relay/README.md

 * **SMS-to-Web3 Gateway:** Compresses signed raw transactions into light, hex-encoded payloads and relays them via cellular network text messages to open-net node gateways.
 * **P2P Mesh Routing:** Uses local WiFi and Bluetooth mesh networks to dynamically route data until it reaches an active edge node.
 * **Censorship Resistant:** Built specifically for users in heavily restricted jurisdictions to safeguard financial freedom and digital sovereignty.
+* **📦 SMS Payload Optimization:** Due to the 160-character limitation of standard SMS protocols, the mobile client includes a proprietary multi-part payload splitter (`payload-splitter.js`).
+It compresses, identifies, and tags sequential raw hexadecimal strings using the optimized standard format: `OB:[TxID]:[Total]:[Index]:[DataHex]`, ensuring ordered assembly and 100% data integrity at the gateway server.

 ---